codalab/codalab-worksheets/README.md

 `localhost` just points to some URL, which is backed by one database, which in theory can be the same, but in practice is usually different.

+## Using MySQL

+By default, CodaLab is configured to use SQLite, and the database file is just a single file in `~/.codalab`.
+While this is a quick way to get started, SQLite is not a very scalable solution.
+Here are instructions to set up MySQL:

+Install the MySQL server.
+On Ubuntu, run:

+    sudo apt-get install mysql-server

+Install the MySQL Python:

+    codalab_env/bin/pip install MySQL-python

+In the configuration file `.codalab/config.json`, change `"class": "SQLiteModel"` to

+    "class": "MySQLModel",
+    "engine_url": "mysql://<username>:<password>@<host>:<port>/<database>",

+For example:

+    "engine_url": "mysql://codalab@localhost:3306/codalab_bundles",

+If you already have data in SQLite, you can load it into MySQL as follows:

+    sqlite3 ~/.codalab/bundle.db .dump > bundles.sqlite
+    python scripts/sqlite_to_mysql.py < bundles.sqlite > bundles.mysql
+    mysql -u codalab -p codalab_bundles < bundles.mysql

 ## Authentication

 [TODO]